Smurph123452zq/Smurph123452zq/Shade.md

 Shades **do not march—they drift, they whisper, they strike from the mist**.
 Their battles are not **raging infernos**, but **cold, methodical engagements** where the air itself turns against their enemies.
 They **sap heat, extinguish flames, and drain the will to fight**, their presence alone enough to frost weapons and still beating hearts.

 While [[Molten]] charge with reckless fury, Shades prefer to **isolate, weaken, and consume**.
 A battlefield overtaken by Shades is eerily **silent**, save for the crackling of ice and the distant echoes of the dead.
+### Resources and Harvesting

+- **Shade Essence**: Captured using enchanted crystals as the Shade dissipates.
+Forms [[Magical Resources#Frostbloom Crystal]] or brews potions that grant invisibility in dim light for 1 minute (once per long rest).
+- **Frozen Tears**: Small icy beads collected from battlefields.
+Worn as charms, they grant resistance to fire damage for one round after taking cold damage.

 ## Related Notes
 - [[Nerrath]]